bunkahle/Transcrypt-Examples/hello/README.md

 You need to have Python 3 installed.

-Install Transcrypt with pip install transcrypt==3.6 or create a virtual environment by creating a new directory like
+Install Transcrypt with pip install transcrypt==3.6 or higher and/or create a virtual environment by creating a new directory like

 ```mkdir hello```